intranett/intranett/README.txt

 -------------------

 If you work on a non-trivial story ticket, you should create a branch of this buildout.
-This buildout trunk should always be in a releasable state to the production environment.
+The Git master should always be in a releasable state to the production environment.

 As a convention we use the ticket number and a short word or two to describe